6502addict/mo5-512k/README.md

 without the 3 jumpers the cartridge is behaving as the original thomson MEMO5 cartridge
 <br>
-with the jumpers set the cartridge 4 address 512k or memory
+with the jumpers set the cartridge can address 512k or memory
 <br>

 ## Control Register in $A7CB (without jumpers)